cocos/cocos-docs/en/getting-started/helloworld/index.md

 ![console](index/console.png)

-You can see the output "Hello World" in the log message in the developer tools of the browser.
+Notice the output "Hello World" in the log message in the developer tools of the browser.

 ## Modifying the Camera in the Scene